Loading Now

 Walking

-Quick walks offer numerous benefits, such as improving gut movement and reducing bloating.
-Aim for 20-30 minute walks a few times a week.
-Over time, this routine will help smooth out bowel movements and maintain heart health.
+Brisk walks provide various benefits, including enhanced gut motility and reduced bloating.
+Aim for 20-30 minutes of walking a few times a week.
+Over time, this routine will promote regular bowel movements and support cardiovascular health.

 Yoga